Adjunctions and defects in Landau-Ginzburg models: Evaluation and coevaluation

 \subsection{Coevaluation}

 In this section we present the coevaluation morphism $\widetilde\coev_X$ and the derivation of its explicit chain level representative.
 Afterwards we consider the other coevaluation $\coev_X$, but since the derivation is almost identical we will not provide all details.
+Let~$Y$ also be a $1$-morphism $W \lto V$ in $\LG$.

 \begin{proposition} There is a canonical homotopy equivalence of $\nZ _2$-graded $k$-complexes

 \end{proposition}